jjmrbldz/frontend-test/README.md

 ### `npm start`

 To run the app.
-Open Open [http://localhost:8080](http://localhost:8080) to view it in the browser.
+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.